willhaslett/covid-19-growth/README.md

 * `df_regional` a dictionary of regional dataframes in the US

-Regarding analytical features, a [generalized-growth model](https://www.sciencedirect.com/science/article/pii/S1755436516000037) generator is in early development.
+Regarding analytical features, a [generalized-growth model](https://www.sciencedirect.com/science/article/pii/S1755436516000037) generator is under development.

 Got ideas?
 Open an issue for discussion.

 ## License